 - two years in a university degree program (ten full-year courses, twenty half-year courses, or a combination), with a minimum 2.5 grade point average (B- average), including the following courses:

-- a full-year course (or two half-year courses) in a humanities or social science subject: e.g., art history, classics, literature, music history, philosophy; anthropology, political science, psychology, sociology (but not geography or planning)
+- a full-year course (or two half-year courses) in a humanities or social science subject: e.g., anthropology, art history, classics, literature, music history, philosophy, political science, psychology, or sociology (but not geography, planning, language instruction, or music instruction)

 - a half-year course that emphasizes English writing skills (often designated by a university as "writing requirement" or "writing intensive")

 One year of university equivalence may be granted to an applicant who has attended a post-secondary institution that is not considered a university.
 Two or more years at a college or an institute of technology plus one year at a university normally is acceptable.

 Students who have studied architectural technology for two or more years at an institution that is not considered a university (even if it awards degrees) must also complete one full year of non-architectural courses at a university.